 The nesting turtles in Tobago are much easier to get to than in Trinidad.
-Hundreds of giant leatherbacks nest can be found on Turtle beach, Mr. Irvine, and Grafton beach.
+Hundreds of giant leatherbacks nest can be found on Turtle beach, Mr Irvine, and also Grafton beach.
 Many resorts on nesting beaches can notify you when the nesting turtles have been sighted, or when baby turtles are ready for release.

 Things to remember:

 - do not drive on nesting beaches as the weight of the vehicle can crush eggs buried in the sand

 - also, do not touch or disturb nesting turtles or hatchlings

 - keep a distance from the laying turtle

 - try to be quiet at nesting beaches, do not use flashlight or flash photography as it can disorient both turtles and hatchlings

 The leatherback turtle can travel 10,000 miles (16,000 km) or more each year in search of jellyfish

 Wondering what to do on a Sunday night in Tobago?
 Each Sunday night, the locals and visitors flock to Buccoo village for the legendary street party.
 Sunday school – an outdoor street party with steel drum music and delicious food, is surely a must-have experience in Tobago.
 An evening with the famous steel drum music and DJ who takes over later in the evening is an ideal way to sample Tobagonian social life.